RedisLabs/redislabs-docs/content/rs/references/rest-api/quick-start.md

 | Content-Length | Length (in bytes) of request message |
 | Content-Type | `application/json` |

-If an invalid request header is specified, the request will fail with a [`400 Bad Request`](https://www.rfc-editor.org/rfc/rfc9110.html#name-400-bad-request) status code.
+If the client specifies an invalid header, the request will fail with a [`400 Bad Request`](https://www.rfc-editor.org/rfc/rfc9110.html#name-400-bad-request) status code.

 ### Response types and error codes

 [HTTP Status Codes](https://www.rfc-editor.org/rfc/rfc9110.html#name-status-codes) describe the result of an API request.
-This can be `200 OK` if the request was accepted, or it can be one of many error codes.
+This can be `200 OK` if the server accepted the request, or it can be one of many error codes.

 The most common responses for a Redis Enterprise API request are: